4 Types of Mobile Medical Units

 We also recommend a Mobile Outreach Van for those living in remote Native reserves, where healthcare services experience extreme delays.

-Now that you understand what a Mobile Outreach Van is, you may be wondering what a Mobile Response Van is.
+Now that you understand what a Mobile Outreach Van is, you may wonder what a Mobile Response Van is.

 Read on to find out.